 The cave was later turned into a place of worship, and it is still open to travelers, who are often Christians going on pilgrimage.

-At the same time, the island impresses any traveler with its many cultural traditions, its charming villages, and its great natural beauty.
+At the same time, the island impresses travelers with its many cultural traditions, charming villages, and great natural beauty.

-It is a divine and otherworldly place, inviting each individual to come and encounter its undeniable spiritual, mystical aura.
+A divine and otherworldly place, it invites everyone to come and encounter its undeniable spiritual, mystical aura.